-In March 1978, the new chairman of the Federal Reserve

-Board, Mr. G.W.
+In March 1978, the new chairman of the Federal Reserve Board, Mr. G.W.
 Miller, warned of a growing crisis, coinciding with the fall in the value of the U.S. dollar.
 The precarious position of the dollar reflects the fact that, by a policy of massive credit creation, lending and aid, the United States - the greatest per capita productive nation the world has seen - has moved from being a creditor to a debtor nation in the last 20 years.

 The projected budget deficit for 1978-79 is over \$60,000 million.
 As Mr. Miller pointed out this could only lead to a further round of inflation.
-The United States is looking to increased exports and cuts in imports to counter this, exascerbating the cut-throat competition for world markets.
+The United States is looking to increased exports and cuts in imports to counter this, exacerbating the cut-throat competition for world markets.

 Debt, taxation and the growth of government has placed the United States in an invidious financial position.
-Representative Clarence Miller (Republican, Ohio), in a letter to his constituents in April, 1978, pointed out these startling facts:
+Republican Representative Clarence Miller (Ohio), in a letter to his constituents in April, 1978, pointed out these startling facts:

-Since 1960, 236 new Federal agencies have been created.
-There are now over 1,000 Federal programmes, and 80 regulatory agencies with more than 100,000 staffers.

-Between 1789 and 1974 the US population multiplied 60 times while the size of the bureaucracy multiplied 8710 times.

-From 1952 to 1972 the public payroll grew from \$35 billion to \$150 billion.
-Today one in six Americans work for the Government.

-Government regulations cost consumers \$130 billion

-For the first 150 years of the country's existence, the Federal Government spent, cumulatively, less than \$100 billion.
-Then, in 1962, for the first time, Federal spending topped \$100 billion in one year.
-It took only nine more years to double that figure to \$200 billion.
-This year Federal spending could well top \$500 billion.

-The Federal Government spends at these rates: \$1.26 billion a day, or \$14,500 per second.
+- Since 1960, 236 new Federal agencies have been created.
+There are now over 1,000 Federal programs, and 80 regulatory agencies with more than 100,000 staffers. - Between 1789 and 1974 the US population multiplied 60 times while the size of the bureaucracy multiplied 8710 times. - From 1952 to 1972 the public payroll grew from \$35 billion to \$150 billion.
+Today one in six Americans work for the Government. - Government regulations cost consumers \$130 billion a year enough to buy a year's groceries for every family, - For the first 150 years of the country's existence, the Federal Government spent, cumulatively, less than \$100 billion.
+Then, in 1962, for the first time, Federal spending topped \$ 100 billion in one year.
+It took only nine more years to double that figure to \$200 millions year.
+Federal spending could well top \$ 500 billion. - The Federal Government spends at these rates: \$1.26 billion a day, or \$14,500 per second.

-The Age (24.4.78) reported: "An international proposal to defend the United States dollar by swapping unwanted dollars for so-called paper gold (S.D.Rs.) will be advanced this week during high level meetings of the International Monetary Fund.
-The U.S. is publicly taking a neutral attitude towards the plan, but privately is dubious because it could give the 133-nation I.M.F. control over a significant portion of the U.S. money supply...
-In short, the plan would be for the I.M.F. to issue Special Drawing Rights sometimes called paper gold - in exchange for a portion of the billions of U.S. dollars which circulate outside the U.S. The amount of these dollars has been estimated as high as \$US 500,000 million and has grown rapidly, in part because of record U.S. trade deficits.
-Since there is little prospect the U.S could ever buy them back, the dollars have had an unsettling effect in international money markets and have contributed to the recent steep decline in the value of the dollar."
-AND THE RESIDENCE OF THE PARTY OF THE PARTY the U.S. Budget deficit - and the same development will take place with other nations if current proposals are accepted.
+The Age (24.4.78) reported:

+"An international proposal to defend the United States dollar by swapping unwanted dollars for so-called paper gold (S.D.Rs.) will be advanced this week during high level meetings of the International Monetary Fund, The U.S. is publicly taking a neutral attitude towards the plan, but privately is dubious because it could give the 133-nation I.M.F. control over a significant portion of the U.S. money supply ...
+In short, the plan would be for the I.M.F. to issue Special Drawing Rights - sometimes called paper gold - in exchange for a portion of the billions of U.S. dollars which circulate outside the U.S. The amount of these dollars has been estimated as high as US\$ 500,000 million and has grown rapidly, in part because of record U.S. trade deficits.
+Since there is little prospect the US could ever buy them back, the dollars have had an unsettling effect in international money markets and have contributed to the recent steep decline in the value of the dollar. "

-In fact, the I.M.F. has already funded up to 10 percent of
+In fact, the I.M.F. has already funded up to 10 percent of the U.S. Budget deficit - and the same development will take place with other nations if current proposals are accepted.